blueloveTH/pocketpy-docs/C-API/general.md

 It can be `VM*`, `REPL*` or `PyXXXDump*`, etc.

 !!!
-If the pointer not allocated by `pkpy_xxx_xxx`, nothing will happen.
+If the pointer is not allocated by `pkpy_xxx_xxx`, nothing will happen.
 !!!